treste91/Great-Place-to-Work-Lists/docs/frontend/lists.rst

 Features
 --------

+The basic features provided in this page are presented in this section.

 Filtering
 ^^^^^^^^^

-The user is offered the capability to filter the presented lists by the category they belong to.
+The user is offered the capability to filter the presented lists by the **category** they belong to.

 .. image:: lists_filtering.png
    :scale: 50 %